-- 1. Students are expected to attend all classes.
+1. Students are expected to attend all classes.
 This is not an asynchronous course.
 Students are expected to use a computer (not a smartphone) with reliable Wi-Fi to attend class.
-Participation is worth 20% of the final grade. - 2.
-Five or more unexcused absences will result in the student forfeiting all of their participation points.
-Please be sure to refer to the rubric to understand how I measure participation. - 3.
+Participation is worth 20% of the final grade.

+- 2. You are expected to come to all classes and fully participate in all class sessions.
+You should not be at an internship or work while you take this course. - 3.
+FOUR or more unexcused absences will result in you forfeiting your participation grade points.
+Please be sure to refer to the rubric to understand how I evaluate participation. - 4.
+All quizzes are due on the due date.
+They are all open-book and untimed, and you may take each quiz multiple times (the highest grade is the grade that is kept) until the due date passes. - 5.
 The course will be broken up into 4 units, each with a set of readings, assignments, multiple-choice quizzes, and map quizzes.
-The first unit will cover 1 chapter, and the following units will cover 2-3 chapters each. - 4.
-Each unit will have four sets of assignments: end-of-unit exams (short-answer exams), a map quiz for each world region covered in the unit (direct matching), short quizzes for each world region we will cover (except for chapter 1), and a set of 2-page reflection papers. - 5.
-Each session will begin with a set of 20-40 minutes of discussion based on prompts based on readings or videos.
-These opening discussion sessions will make up the bulk of your participation grade - 6.
-This course will require six 500-word papers.
+The first unit will cover 1 chapter, and the following units will cover 2-3 chapters each. - 6.
+Each unit will have a similar set of assignments: a map quiz for each world region covered in the unit (direct matching), short quizzes for each world region we will cover (except for chapter 1), and a set of 4-page reflection papers. - 7.
+Each session will begin with a set of 20-30 minutes of discussion based on prompts based on readings or videos.
+These opening discussion sessions will make up the bulk of your participation grade - 8.
+This course will require four 1000-word papers.
 Minimum word length will receive a minimum passing grade.
-Please see the Reflection Paper Rubric and "A Note on Grades" (on Blackboard) for more information. - 7.
-I will provide a few extra credit assignments after the midterm.
-I provide this extra credit for those students who might need a boost during the last half of the semester or for those students who have a hard time fully participating during Discussion periods. - Should you need to contact me, please email me at rcampos@hunter.cuny.edu, with GEOG 150 in subject line and sign your name as it appears in CUNYFirst.
-I will do my best to respond within 12 hours, except for the weekends, when I might take longer. - 9.
-Students are expected to use their CUNY email address to communicate with the instructor. - 10.
-Due to the fast pace of the summer course, no penalties will be given to late assignments/quizzes.
-All coursework (except for the mid-term exam) must be submitted by July 14th, 2023, by 11:59 pm.
+Please see the Reflection Paper Rubric and "A Note on Grades" (on Brightspace) for more information. - 9.
+If there are any discrepancies between syllabus policy and Brightspace instructions, Brightspace takes precedence; 80% of the time, Brightspace is correct 100% of the time. - 10.
+All major announcements will be made during the first 10 minutes of lecture time, not on Brightspace.
+If you miss the announcement, I hope that a fellow student will inform you of important information. - 11.
+I will provide a few extra credit assignments in August.
+I provide this extra credit for those students who might need a boost during the last half of the semester or for those students who have a hard time fully participating during class. - 12.
+No penalties will be given for assignments that are less than 4 days late. - 13.
+Students who submit their assignments 24 hours BEFORE the due date will be allowed to rewrite them for a higher grade. - 14.
+Feedback for coursework, beyond the rubric, will be given during office hours. - 15.
+It should not need to be stated, but the use of AI other than Grammarly is prohibited. - 16.
+Students are expected to use their CUNY email address to communicate with the instructor.
+I will not answer to any email addresses that are not from a CUNY/SUNY school.
+(No Gmails, no High School emails.) - 17.
+Should you need to contact me, please email me at rcampos@hunter.cuny.edu, with GEOG 150 in the subject line and sign your name as it appears in CUNYFirst.
+I will do my best to respond within 4 hours, except for weekends, when I might take longer.